 TIP: If possible, don't wait until race day to register.
 Who needs the last minute stress of waiting in line to register when you could be socializing or prepping your boat on the morning of the race?

 Register early if you can, get a good night's sleep before the race.
 And sleep well knowing that you will only pay $25 per paddler versus $50 per paddler if you register on race day.

-It has been said that preregistering can land you a better spot in your class, which can be helpful in avoiding the masses of paddlers who start later.
+It has been said that preregistering can sometimes land you a better spot in your class, which can be helpful in avoiding the masses of paddlers who start later.

 The race staff reserves the right to determine a paddler's final race classification.